martinostrowski/metagenome/README.md

 remove_smalls.pl

 # unwrap

+Contig sequences are named consistently and the fasta files of predicted genes and proteins are converted to one entry per line to enable simple chunking and splitting operations.

 perl -ne 'chomp; if ( /^>/ ) { print "\n" if $n; print "$_\n"; $n++; } else { s/\s+//g; print; } END { print "\n"; }' MAI_all500.nt > MAI_all500unwrap.nt

 rename 1